-What if you are not Actively at Work when your Employer replaces the Prior Plan with this Policy?
-You and your Dependents will be insured under this Policy if you are not Actively at Work on January 1, 2023 if:
+What if you are not Actively at Work when your Employer replaces the Prior Plan with the Policy?

+You and your Dependents will be insured under the Policy if you are not Actively at Work on January 1, 2020 if:

-- you were insured under the Prior Plan on the day before the Policy Effective Date; - · you are a member of an Eligible Class; and - your Employer continues to remit premiums for your coverage.
+- you were insured under the Prior Plan on the day before January 1, 2020; - you are a member of an Eligible Class; and - your Employer continues to remit premiums for your coverage.

-What if your Spouse or Dependent Child is Confined when your Employer's Prior Plan is replaced with this Policy and you are Actively at Work?
+What if your Spouse or Dependent Child is Confined when your Employer's Prior Plan is replaced with the Policy and you are Actively at Work?

-Your Spouse or Dependent Child will be insured under this Policy on January 1, 2023 if:
+Your Spouse or Dependent Child will be insured under the Policy on January 1, 2020 if:

-- your Spouse or Dependent Child was insured under your Employer's Prior Plan on the day before the Policy Effective Date; - you are a member of an Eligible Class for Spouse or Dependent Child coverage; and - you or your Employer continue to remit premiums for your Spouse or Dependent Child coverage.
+- your Spouse or Dependent Child was insured under your Employer's Prior Plan on the day before January 1, 2020; - you are a member of an Eligible Class for Spouse or Dependent Child coverage; and - you or your Employer continue to remit premiums for your Spouse or Dependent Child coverage.

-Do any waiting periods apply when your Employer's Prior Plan is replaced with this Policy?
-We will apply any period of time satisfied under the Prior Plan to meet the requirements of the Eligibility Waiting Period toward the satisfaction of the period of time required by this Policy's Eligibility Waiting Period.
+Do any waiting periods apply when your Employer's Prior Plan is replaced with the Policy?
+We will apply any period of time satisfied under the Prior Plan to meet the requirements of the Eligibility Waiting Period toward the satisfaction of the period of time required by the Policy's Eligibility Waiting Period.